sustglobal/dev-center/jekyll/_docs/snowflake.md

 ---
 ## Analyzing Utilities Through Snowflake

-Here's an example of energy and utility assets across California, Hawaii, and Florida.
-They can be analyzed through a dropdown for issuer or a dropdown for hazard.
+Here is an example of US energy and utility assets grouped by issuers/holding companies across the states of California, Hawaii, and Florida.
+These asset level locations are from [Spatial Risk Systems](https://spatialrisksystems.com/) (SRS).
+We provide two dropdown selectors: one for issuer and one for hazard.
+On Snowflake, the SRS datasets can be found [here](https://app.snowflake.com/marketplace/listings/Spatial%20Risk%20Systems) and the Sust Global datasets can be accessed [here](https://app.snowflake.com/marketplace/listing/GZ2FQZRVGX1/sust-global-physical-climate-risk).

 <iframe
   src="https://snowflake-qenvgb35gq-uc.a.run.app/?embed=true"